dse/old-timey-mono-font/README.md

 This is the first digitally available verison of Reproducing Typewriter.
 It is a clean and somewhat* accurate reproduction, not a "grungy" typeface like Trixie.
-It is intended to provide an aesthetic, but above all it is meant to be used.
+It is intended to provide an aesthetic, but above all it is meant to be used for some of your everyday needs, not just novelty projects.

 ## Original and Coding Variants